aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/translate-markdown-to-document-object-model/_index.md

 ﻿---
 title: Translate Markdown to Document Object Model (DOM)
 type: docs
-description: "Aspose.Words for .NET enables to tarnslate a Markdown document to Document Object Model and back.
+description: "Aspose.Words for .NET allows to tarnslate a Markdown document to Document Object Model and back.
 So you can work with complex existing Markdown and programmatically create a Markdown document from scratch."
 weight: 13
 url: /net/translate-markdown-to-document-object-model/
 ---